Last updated on February 28th, 2021 at 12:22 pm

 If you have ever violated any of these social graces (as either a seller or buyer), take heart.
 Yard sale fanatics are a forgiving bunch.
 Just make a silent vow that in the future, you will always be on your best bargaining behavior.

-About the Author: Nancy Twigg is the editor of Counting the Cost, a free twice-a-month e-zine devoted about simple, frugal and abundant living.
-She is also a popular conference and retreat speaker as well as the author of two books.
-To learn more about Nancy’s work, visit CountingtheCost.com
+About the Author: Nancy Twigg was the editor of Counting the Cost as well as the author of two books.

 Additional Garage Sale Information: